Table of contents

 4. Pascal's Triangle As A Sanity Check

-Pascal's triangle is useful here as a visual proof because it stores binomial coefficients.
+Pascal's triangle is useful here as a visual sanity check because it stores binomial coefficients.
 The combinatorial formula asks for coefficients along this pattern:

 So for n = 5, we look for: